Visit Banff for Easter Weekend

 Each race course route can be seen on the Banff Bike Fest map, an interactive Google map showing all the courses as well as the start and finish areas for each event.

-Starting and finishing in Lake Louise, the majority of this 81 km race takes place on the Bow Valley Parkway, Highway 1A, heading east from Lake Louise past Castle Junction as far as Sawback Picnic Area where racers will turn around and head west back along the Bow Valley Parkway to Lake Louise.
+Starting and finishing in Lake Louise, the majority of this 64 km race takes place on the Bow Valley Parkway, Highway 1A, heading east from Lake Louise past Castle Junction as far as Johnson Canyon Campground area where racers will turn around and head west back along the Bow Valley Parkway to Lake Louise.
 The race starts at the Lake Louise Recreation Centre on Village Road at 9.30am for Cat 1/2 Men, 9.45am for Cat 3/4, and 10am for the Open Women category.
 The race finish is 1km east of the 1A Exit to Lake Louise.

-Taking a scenic route counterclockwise around the scenic Minnewanka Loop, the Time Trial sees cyclists racing against the clock on a 21 km course with approx 130m of elevation gain starting and ending at the corner of Banff Avenue & Marmot Crescent in Banff.
+Taking an out and back route along the scenic Vermilion Lakes Road, the Time Trial sees cyclists racing against the clock on an 8 km course starting and ending at the start of Vermilion Lakes Road off Mt Norquay Road on the edge of the town of Banff.
 The race starts at 8am with riders leaving every 30 seconds.

 *Start times are estimated.